all part of the show

 “all part of the show”

-i drew illustrations on paper (the red part is from an old acrylic painting), cut them all out, arranged it all on a blank poster, and glued it all together.
+i drew illustrations on paper (the red part is from an old acrylic painting), cut them all out, arranged the layout on a blank poster, and glued it all together.

 available / contact if interested